 Important factors that could cause actual results to differ materially from those expressed or implied by the forward-looking statements are disclosed under "Item 3.
-Key Information-Risk Factors" of our most recent Annual Report on Form 20-F incorporated by reference in this prospectus supplement, including, without limitation, with respect to our estimated and projected earnings, income, equity, assets, ratios and other estimated financial results and under "FCC C-Band Joint Use Proposal" in our report on Form 6-K dated June 11, 2018 incorporated by reference in this prospectus supplement.
+Key Information-Risk Factors" of our most recent Annual Report on Form 20-F incorporated by reference in this prospectus supplement, including, without limitation, with respect to our estimated and projected earnings, income, equity, assets, ratios and other estimated financial results, and in our other reports and documents we file with the SEC that are incorporated by reference herein.
 All forward-looking statements in this prospectus supplement and the documents incorporated in it by reference, and subsequent written and oral forward-looking statements attributable to us, or persons acting on our behalf, are expressly qualified in their entirety by the cautionary statements.
 Some of the factors that we believe could materially affect our results include, but are not limited to:

-- · risks associated with operating our in-orbit satellites; - satellite launch failures, satellite launch and construction delays and in-orbit failures or reduced satellite performance; - potential changes in the number of companies offering commercial satellite launch services and the number of commercial satellite launch opportunities available in any given time period that could impact our ability to timely schedule future launches and the prices we pay for such launches; - our ability to obtain new satellite insurance policies with financially viable insurance carriers on commercially reasonable terms or at all, as well as the ability of our insurance carriers to fulfill their obligations; - possible future losses on satellites that are not adequately covered by insurance; - U.S. and other government regulation;
+- risks associated with operating our in-orbit satellites; - satellite launch failures, satellite launch and construction delays and in-orbit failures or reduced satellite performance; - potential changes in the number of companies offering commercial satellite launch services and the number of commercial satellite launch opportunities available in any given time period that could impact our ability to timely schedule future launches and the prices we pay for such launches; - our ability to obtain new satellite insurance policies with financially viable insurance carriers on commercially reasonable terms or at all, as well as the ability of our insurance carriers to fulfill their obligations; - possible future losses on satellites that are not adequately covered by insurance; - · U.S. and other government regulation; - · changes in our contracted backlog or expected contracted backlog for future services; - pricing pressure and overcapacity in the markets in which we compete; - our ability to access capital markets for debt or equity; - the competitive environment in which we operate;

-- changes in our contracted backlog or expected contracted backlog for future services; - · pricing pressure and overcapacity in the markets in which we compete; - · our ability to access capital markets for debt or equity; - the competitive environment in which we operate; - · customer defaults on their obligations to us; - · our international operations and other uncertainties associated with doing business internationally; - · litigation; and - the other factors presented under "Item 3.
-Key Information-Risk Factors" of our most recent Annual Report on Form 20-F incorporated by reference in this prospectus supplement and under "FCC C-Band Joint Use Proposal" in our report on Form 6-K dated June 11, 2018 incorporated by reference in this prospectus supplement.
+- customer defaults on their obligations to us; - · our international operations and other uncertainties associated with doing business internationally; - · litigation; and - the other factors presented under "Item 3.
+Key Information-Risk Factors" of our most recent Annual Report on Form 20-F incorporated by reference in this prospectus supplement, as updated by the other reports and documents we file with the SEC that are incorporated by reference herein.